joselvelez/wave-portal-client/README.md

         * **networks.js** - a list of network objects that I use for checking what network the user's wallet is connected to
         * **contractConstants.js** - used to store the location of the contract ABI and the currently deployed contract address
     * *components directory* - where all of the components will live.
+		* *core directory* - core components necessary are kept here.
+You can delete all of the components in the main components directory.

 I hope other folks just getting into react/web3 might find this helpful.
 If you find issues or have suggestions, please let me know!